kdaysal/chat/README.md

 ## How to Run the App

+* Clone this reposity to a folder on your local machine: https://github.com/kdaysal/chat
-* Navigate to the root folder where you cloned the repo
+* In your CLI of choice, navigate to the root folder where you saved the project files
-* In your CLI, run 'npm start' or 'expo start'
+* Install the Expo CLI - following the instructions in the documentation [here](https://docs.expo.dev/get-started/installation/)
+* Install all required dependencies by typing: `npm install` (or the equivalent yarn command)
+* Download and install the "Expo Go" app (available for free on the Apple Store)
+* To run the app, in your terminal navigate to the project root folder ant type `npm start` or `expo start`
 * Once Expo compiles the project it should display development options in a separate browser window.
-If this doesn't happen automatically, copy the localhost path from your CLI's output and paste into your browser's url bar.
+If this doesn't happen automatically, copy the localhost path from your CLI's output and paste into your browser's url bar to view the page.
 * To view the app from a mobile device, use your device's camera (IOS) or from the Expo app itself (Android) to scan the QR Code that is displayed in your browser after Expo has compiled the project
+* Note - if the default 'LAN' option is not loading your app, ensure that your device is on the same network as the machine you're running command lines from.
+If that still fails, try switching form LAN to 'Tunnel'
-* Alternatively you can view the app using the preferred emulator of your choice
+* Alternatively you can view the app using the preferred emulator of your choice -
+    * For Mac, check out [XCODE](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/)GettingStartedwithiOSSimulator/GettingStartedwithiOSSimulator.html
+    * For Windows / Linux, check out [Android Studio](https://developer.android.com/studio)